SnowdogApps/magento2-alpaca-theme/Snowdog_Components/components/Atoms/icons/README.md

 ## Icons

-All icons are gather into *icon-sprite.svg* file
+All icons are gathered into *icon-sprite.svg* file

 Use sprite to display svg inline in your project: